LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 https://github.com/didoudiaz/gprolog/issues/4

-This issue is fixed in the GNU Prolog 1.5.1 version.
+This issue is fixed in the latest GNU Prolog git version.

 Using SICStus Prolog as the backend on Windows doesn't currently work in version 4.7.0 and earlier versions.
 The underlying issues are fixed